 A DPAC advises the school board on any matter relating to education in the school district.
 DPACs advocate for parental involvement in the education system and give input into the development of education policy and curricula.

-** Please note: We have been informed that all visitors must vacate Henry Grube by 9pm due to the custodian’s schedule.
+** Please note: We have been told that all visitors must be out of Henry Grube by 9pm due to the custodian’s schedule.
 Chit-chat and meeting dissection is welcome and encouraged, just not inside the building.
-Thank you so much, and we hope to see everyone the meetings.
+Thank you so much, and we hope to see everyone there!